|

 Many thanks for giving additional informations and corrections:

-Bill Aldred, Tommy Bengtsson, John W Beveridge, Jens Bohn, Mark Bridgland, Kees Brinkerink, Josh Brown,
+Jens Bohn, Mark Bridgland, Kees Brinkerink, Josh Brown,

-Enrique Dufau, Hans Evers, Record Exchanger,
+Enrique Dufau, John Engstrom, Hans Evers, Record Exchanger,

-'Butcher' Pete Hoppula, Richard Huet, Cathy Illman,
+'Butcher' Pete Hoppula, Richard Huet, Edd Hurt, Cathy Illman,

 Kåre and Edvin Kristiansen, Alexander Kurochko, Andre Landgraf, Sven Libaek,

 And sure a lot of thanks for the kind help of John D, Susan C and Rick Loudermilk!
-Mail to Kees van der Hoeven Last update Sept 2008 John D Loudermilk Londermilk, John Dee Loudermilk, John E Loudermilk, JD Loudermilk, J D Loudermilk, John D Laudermilk, John D Lowdermilk, Loudemilk, J Loudermilk Lowdemilk Lautemilk Lautermilch Lowdemilk |
+Mail to Kees van der Hoeven Last update Oct 2023 John D Loudermilk Londermilk, John Dee Loudermilk, John E Loudermilk, JD Loudermilk, J D Loudermilk, John D Laudermilk, John D Lowdermilk, Loudemilk, J Loudermilk Lowdemilk Lautemilk Lautermilch Lowdemilk |